 If it's really strong, the news channels will pick it up and do your advertising for you.

 Amazon is worth 1.6 trillion and pays almost no tax.
 It's everyone's first thought retailer and by lazily shopping there rather than other sites or stores, we risk killing thousands of smaller businesses.
-Independent bookshops are a particular casualty, so this campaign aims to make people more aware of how much of a danger shopping at amazon to be to a community.
-This made news everywhere from Adweek to CNN.
+This campaign for the American Booksellers' Association made news everywhere from Adweek to CNN.
 And a retweet from AOC didn't hurt!
 Created for DCX Growth Accelerator with Doug Cameron and Tommy Noonan.

 WELCOME BACK TO RADIO

 Radio keeps drivers company on supermarket runs.

 Recently Anthea Turner recorded a usable VO for me on an iPhone in her cupboard under the stairs (it was the most soundproof room in her house).